jsegitz/shim-review/README.md

 *******************************************************************************
 ### Who is the secondary contact for security updates, etc.?
 *******************************************************************************
-- Name:
+- Name: Marcus Meissner
-- Position:
+- Position: Project Manager Security
-- Email address:
+- Email address: meissner@suse.de
 - PGP key fingerprint:
+  7C4A FD61 D8AA E757 0796 A517 2209 D690 2F96 9C95

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably